maxdesalle/website/content/posts/mastering-zcash.md

 ### 8.10 "Monero Is More Private Because All Transactions Are Private"
 This misconception argues that Monero's mandatory privacy somehow means that it’s more secure than Zcash’s optional privacy model.
 The confusion arises from failing to distinguish design defaults from cryptographic strength.

-As covered above, Zcash is also private by default, as ZEC is minted into the shielded pool and modern wallets enforce shielding.
+As covered above, Zcash is also private by default, as modern wallets enforce shielding.
 The default path is fully encrypted.

 Even if Monero and Zcash’s default paths differed, the distinction would not determine their privacy strengths.